-- In ultra-high energy region, particles velocities do not differ very much - Whenever a charged particle traverses a border between two media with different dielectric properties, a transition radiation occurs - Intensity of emitted radiation is sensitive to the particle's energy $E = \gamma mc^2$ . - Iransition radiation occurs only if $\gamma > 1000$ , which means E/m > 1000.
+- ln ultra-high energy region, particles velocities do not differ very much - Whenever a charged particle traverses a border between two media with different dielectric properties, a transition radiation occurs - Intensity of emitted radiation is sensitive to the particle's energy $E = \gamma mc^2$. - (a) Transition radiation occurs only if $\gamma > 1000$, which means E/m > 1000.